abdulrahmanabdulazeez/FMod-2/README.md

 FMod is easy and simple to use, as it makes every option comprehensive for easy understanding.

-FMod-2 consists of options like
+FMod-2 consists of options like:
 ```
 * Create/Delete a file.
 * Rename a File.